parallelvirtualcluster/pvc/node-daemon/monitoring/README.md

 The included Munin plugins can be activated by linking to them from `/etc/munin/plugins/`.
 Two plugins are provided:

-* `pvc`: Checks the PVC cluster and node health, providing two graphs, one for each.
+* `pvc`: Checks the PVC cluster and node health, as well as their status (OK/Warning/Critical, based on maintenance status), providing 4 graphs.

 * `ceph_utilization`: Checks the Ceph cluster statistics, providing multiple graphs.
 Note that this plugin is independent of PVC itself, and makes local calls to various Ceph commands itself.

 The `pvc` plugin provides no configuration; the status is hardcoded such that <=90% health is warning, <=50% health is critical, and maintenance state forces OK.
+The alerting is provided by two separate graphs from the health graph so that actual health state is logged regardless of alerting.

 The `ceph_utilization` plugin provides no configuration; only the cluster utilization graph alerts such that >80% used is warning and >90% used is critical.
 Ceph itself begins warning above 80% as well.